permguard/permguard/site/content/docs/0.1/code-ops/initializing-workspace.md

   noindex: false # false (default) or true
 ---

-Permguard provides a Command Line Interface (CLI) for managing authentication metadata (AuthN) and authorization metadata and configurations (AuthZ) for applications.
+Permguard provides a Command Line Interface (CLI) for managing authentication metadata (AuthN) and authorization metadata and configurations (AuthZ) for Zones.

 AuthZ administration is handled exclusively through the CLI, while AuthZ administration is managed via both the CLI and the Policy Language.